sehutchinson7/solar-client/README.md

   <li>Navigate to local host on your browser to view webpage.</li>
 </ol>
 <h3> Next Steps: </h3>
+<p>The next steps in project development will focus on gathering the appropriate data to assess and calculate nominal power of the drawn installation.
+A potential stepping stone to building a solar calculator would be to first calculate surface area of the drawn polygon using the geometry feature in Google Maps API for Javascript. </p>

+<p>Next steps will also focus on researching and gathering the appropriate datasets.
+Potential Data sources for the project might include lidar data, elevation/Digital Elevation Models (DEM), etc. It would also be beneficial to include a shapefile (geojson) of existing solar panel installations in the area.</p>

+<p>Solar panel data for 2014 was downloaded from the City of Cambriedge, imported into QGIS and converted to geojson.
+The goal is to overlay this data with the webmap so that a user can view solar panel installations within their neighborhood or area of interest.
+Ideally, the project would incorporate more recent solar installation data.
+This feature has not yet been deployed.</p>

+<p>Future development will work on creating a better UI experience for the user.</p>

 For inquires, contact: sara@hutchinsonGIS.com
 </ul>